What Is a Prepositional Phrase?

 Prepositional Phrase: Structure

-A prepositional phrase must have one preposition and the object that follows it.
-This object of a preposition can be a:
+A prepositional phrase consists of a preposition and the object that follows it.
+This object of a preposition can be:

 Prepositions + a Noun Phrase